Economic history of China before 1912: Wei and Western Jin (220–304)

-Wu Hu (304–420)
+Sixteen Kingdoms and Eastern Jin (304–439)

-In 304, there was a massive uprising of barbarian clans that were under Chinese control.
-Following several years of civil war between the various princes of the Jin dynasty, the Xiongnu, led by Liu Yuan, revolted and declared their independence from China.
-Several other groups under Chinese control subsequently revolted, including the Jie, Qiang, Di, and Xianbei.
-These groups became collectively known as the Wu Hu, committing genocide against Han Chinese in the Yellow River valley.
-The collapse of the Jin Empire quickly followed these revolts.
-The Wu Hu invasion caused large-scale depopulation and the market economy that developed during the Qin, Han, Wei and Jin to decline rapidly, allowing the feudal manorial economy returned to prominence.
+The War of the Eight Princes (291–306) during the Western Jin dynasty led to widespread discontent among the people against the ruling government.
+In 304, the Xiongnu, led by Liu Yuan, revolted and declared their independence from Jin.
+Several other groups within China subsequently revolted, including the Jie, Qiang, Di, and Xianbei, and they became collectively known as the "Five Barbarians".
+The collapse of the Western Jin quickly followed these revolts.
+The rebellions caused large-scale depopulation and the market economy that developed during the Qin, Han, Wei and Jin to decline rapidly, allowing the feudal manorial economy returned to prominence.
 Large manorial estates were self-sufficient and isolated from the wider market.
 These estates were self-contained economies that practised agriculture, herding, forestry, fishing, and the production of handicraft goods.
 Exchange was no longer carried out through money, but barter.
 Following the economic revival after the unification of the Sui, the manorial economy again declined.

 A brief economic recovery occurred in the North under Fú Jiān, the Di ruler of Former Qin, who reunified North China.
 Fu Jian repaired irrigation projects constructed under Han and Jin, and set up hotels and stations for traders every 20 kilometres.
 Under Fu Jian's rule, trade and agriculture were significantly revived, and many nations again sent tribute to Fu Jian's court.
-This recovery ended when Fu Jian was defeated at the battle of Fei by Jin forces, causing his empire to collapse into a series of small states.
-This battle is considered one of the most important in Chinese history because it preserved Chinese civilization from the danger of destruction.
+This recovery ended when Fu Jian was defeated at the Battle of Fei River by Jin forces, causing his empire to collapse into a series of small states.

 Meanwhile, the legitimate Jin dynasty had fled to the south, then an undeveloped periphery of the Chinese Empire.
 Jin rulers attempted to develop this region as a centre of rule and as a base for the reconquest of their homeland.
 Jin rulers granted large tracts of land in the south to Chinese immigrants and landowners fleeing barbarian rule, who preserved the system of government that was in place before the uprising.
 The migration of northern people stimulated the southern economy, allowing it to rival the northern economy.
 Improved agricultural techniques introduced to the south increased production and a market economy survived as Jin rulers enforced laws.
 The improvement of the southern economy can be seen later when it financed Liu Yu's expeditions to recover Sichuan and most of the Chinese heartland from the barbarian states of the north.